SurePack Help Documentation

 surepack send -i package.surepack

-4. Receive Packages
+3. Receive Packages (Smart Detection)

 surepack receive -a your-alias